In My Lifetime

 - No ATMs.

-- No microwaves, toaster ovens, glass top ranges, or convection ovens.
+, toaster ovens, glass top ranges, or convection ovens.

 - Refrigerators (still occasionally called ice boxes) had freezer compartments but no ice or water dispensers (you filled an ice tray!), no glass top stoves, no digital panels on any electronics.